 Analysis types:

-Realtime: so it will need different tools
+Real-time: so it will need different tools

 Periodic: to consider the data warehouse design

-Create views on the database levels, what ever the technical methodology, using views, functions, procedures, or synonyms
+Create views on the database levels, whatever the technical methodology, using views, functions, procedures, or synonyms

-Exported Format: like tab and comma delimiter
+Exported Format: like tab and comma delimiters

 Web services